Tendinopathy 1

 How Does Tendinopathy Develop?

 Tendons connect muscle to bone.
 They also store and release energy during movement.
-Tendon pain can develop when load increases faster than the tendon can adapt.
+When load and recovery are out of balance, the tendon may become painful and less tolerant.

 Common Tendinopathy Triggers